sst/guide/_chapters/wrapping-up.md

 <img alt="Mobile app homescreen screenshot" src="/assets/mobile-app-homescreen.png" width="432" />

 The entire workflow and the ideas covered in this guide are in production at a number of companies.
-We hope what you've learned here can be adapted to fit the usecase you have in mind.
+We hope what you've learned here can be adapted to fit the use case you have in mind.
 We are going to be covering a few other topics in the future while we keep this guide up to date.

 We'd love to hear from you about your experience following this guide.
 Please send us any comments or feedback you might have, via [email](mailto:{{ site.email }}).
 We'd love to feature your comments here.
 Also, if you'd like us to cover any of the chapters or concepts in a bit more detail, feel free to [let us know](mailto:{{ site.email }}).